 The Coretta Scott King Forest – a living memorial of Peace & Justice

 I pause to reflect and look upon the vacant nest in the viburnum outside the library.
 I’ve shared the story about blue jays once held in disfavor as aggressive birds due to being beaked by one years ago.
-But I grew to adore them while watching the nest last summer; learning their reputation is not warranted.
+But I grew to adore them while watching the nest last summer, learning their reputation is unwarranted.

 Sadly, a hawk took the young, and the parents left.
 As I look upon the nest now, in all its beauty decorated in fluff from last night’s snow, perhaps another family will come in spring.